openshift/enhancements/enhancements/machine-config/manage-boot-images.md

 This is a proposal to manage bootimages via the `Machine Config Operator`(MCO), leveraging some of the [pre-work](https://github.com/openshift/installer/pull/4760) done as a result of the discussion in [#201](https://github.com/openshift/enhancements/pull/201).
 This feature will only target standalone OCP installs.
 It will also be user opt-in and is planned to be released behind a feature gate.

-For Installer Provisioned Infrastructure(IPI) clusters, the end goal is to create a mechanism that can:
+For `MachineSet` managed clusters, the end goal is to create an automated mechanism that can:
 - update the boot images references in `MachineSets` to the latest in the payload image
 - ensure stub ignition referenced in each `Machinesets` is in spec 3 format

-For User Provisioned Infrastructure(UPI) clusters, this end goal is to create a document(KB or otherwise) that a cluster admin would follow to update their boot images.
+For clusters that are not managed by `MachineSets`, the end goal is to create a document(KB or otherwise) that a cluster admin would follow to update their boot images.

 ## Motivation